Current PhD Students

 Rifat Jahan Loran

-Rifat's research interests encompass a wide spectrum of critical urban issues, including the examination of urban planning's impact on climate change, urban inequality, urban poverty, sustainable development, and spatial analysis.
+Rifat's research interests encompass a wide spectrum of critical urban issues, including examining urban planning's impact on climate change, urban inequality, urban poverty, sustainable development, and spatial analysis.
 Her dedication to addressing these complex challenges through rigorous research and analysis sets her on a path toward making meaningful contributions to the field of Urban Affairs.

 Stephen Leonard Mensah

-Prior to joining the University of Memphis, Stephen served as a Graduate Teaching and Research Assistant at the Department of Geography and Resource Development, University of Ghana, where he assisted in the teaching of foundational courses in urban studies and research methods.
-He has also acquired enormous research experience through working as an associate researcher on several joint-funded international research projects on varying urban sustainability issues which involved scholars from the United States, Australia, Europe, Asia, and Africa.
-Stephen currently has research papers under varying stages of peer review in renowned journals such as the Journal of Urban Affairs and the International Journal of Disaster Risk Reduction and serves as a peer-reviewer for the Journal of Urban Management He is also making sustained efforts to communicate his research findings in simple and understandable language with the non-scientific community through international outlets such as The Conversation.
+Before joining the University of Memphis, Stephen served as a Graduate Teaching and Research Assistant at the Department of Geography and Resource Development, University of Ghana, where he assisted in teaching foundational courses in urban studies and research methods.
+He has also acquired enormous research experience as an associate researcher on several joint-funded international research projects on varying urban sustainability issues involving scholars from the United States, Australia, Europe, Asia, and Africa.
+Stephen has research papers under varying stages of peer review in renowned journals such as the Journal of Urban Affairs and the International Journal of Disaster Risk Reduction.
+He serves as a peer reviewer for the Journal of Urban Management.
+He also makes sustained efforts to communicate his research findings in simple and understandable language with the non-scientific community through international outlets such as The Conversation.

 Mahdis Modaresi